15 Best Things To Do in Chanthaburi: A Local’s Guide

 Durian Farm Chanthaburi

-Kat with her sister on the durian farm
+Kat and Pare on the durian farm

 Kat Catching Up with Relatives